emqx/HBridge/README.md

 $ stack test

 (in another console)
-$ stack exec -- HBridge-exe etc/config.json +RTS -T
+$ stack run -- --config etc/config.yaml +RTS -T
 ```

 In this example, there exists two MQTT brokers `B1` and `B2` and a TCP one `B3` that connects to the bridge.
 The bridge forwards messages from `B1` to `B2` and vice versa. `B3` sends plain messages and a request for listing processing functions in bridge to the bridge periodically.

 The running status can be found at `localhost:22333`.
+This is provided by `ekg` package. `+RTS -T` is not required if you do not need this function.

 ## Configuration

 **CAUTION**: This part is currently at very early stage and can change at any time.

 The configuration file is at `etc/` in `YAML` format.
-A default configuration file `etc/config.yaml` is provided also.
+A default configuration file `etc/config.yaml` is also provided.
 A configuration file contains the following fields:

 - `logFile`: Log file path.
 - `logLevel`: Log level, it can be one of `DEBUG`, `INFO`, `WARNING` and `ERROR`.
 Logs whose level is lower than it will not be recorded.